-Here are a list of general questions clients frequently ask about courses and related matters.
+Here is a list of general Frequently Asked Questions clients ask about courses and related matters.
 Please also note that each course or trip page also has a tailored FAQ’s page and so please do refer to those when selecting or preparing for your trip.

 We hope you’ll find the info you need but, if there’s something you want to know that we haven’t covered, please call or email us and we’ll be more than happy to help.
 Infact, if you’ve thought of it then the chances are other people have too – so we’ll add it to the list!

 What equipment is provided and do I have to pay to use it?

 We supply all the technical equipment you’ll need for training courses completely free of charge (some providers charge for equipment use but we have never, and will never, add hidden costs onto the price of your course).
 For climbing courses this includes helmets, harnesses, climbing hardware and ropes.
 We also have a limited range of climbing shoes that are you are welcome to use if we have your size (although for introductory climbing courses training shoes work fine).

 For navigation courses we can supply maps and compasses and for winter courses we again provide all the technical equipment including ice axes and crampons (the only extra cost in winter is if you choose to hire boots as this service is provided externally).
 Details on all these different items are available on the relevant kit list for your course which you can find on the relevant course page or you can check out our kit lists here.

 The only exception to the loaned equipment is that we ask expedition members on technical itineraries to provide ascenders, but this is again clearly explained on the relevant product page and covered in the expedition itinerary frequently asked questions.

 Do I need insurance?